PTE Summarize Spoken Text: 8 Tips to Get High Scores

 Recheck Your Answer

-Plus, you should ensure each sentence is logically connected with others so you will get a high score.
+Plus, you should ensure each sentence is logically connected with others, so you will get a high score.
 Thus, don’t rush to submit your answer if you still have time.

 In addition, your content should be related to the speech.
 Also, don’t add unnecessary details or examples in the answer to avoid excessive words.
 Therefore, again, double-checking your summary is highly recommended.